-Is the issue caused, at least in part, by inadequate systems or equipment?
+- Is the issue caused, at least in part, by inadequate systems or equipment?

->

-> Leadership and Education: The leadership and education analysis examines how we prepare our leaders to lead the fight from squad leader to 4-star general/admiral and their overall professional development.
+Leadership and Education: The leadership and education analysis examine how we prepare our leaders to lead the fight from squad leader to 4-star general/admiral and their overall professional development.

->

-> - Does leadership understand the scope of the problem?
+- Does leadership understand the scope of the problem?

-> - Does leadership have resources at its disposal to correct the issue?
+- Does leadership have resources at its disposal to correct the issue?

->

-> Personnel: The personnel analysis examines the availability of qualified people for peacetime, wartime, and various contingency operations to support a capability gap by restructuring.
+Personnel: The personnel analysis examines the availability of qualified people for peacetime, wartime, and various contingency operations to support a capability gap by restructuring.

->

-> - Is the issue caused, at least in part, by the inability or decreased ability to place qualified and trained personnel in the correct occupational specialties?
+- Is the issue caused, at least in part, by the inability or decreased ability to place qualified and trained personnel in the correct occupational specialties?

-> - Are the right personnel in the right positions (skill set match)?
+- Are the right personnel in the right positions (skill set match)?